ISAITB/docs-tdl/source/testcase/index.rst

     :header: "Name", "Required?", "Description"

     @id, yes, A string to uniquely identify the test case by.
 This is referenced in the test suite XML.
-    @supportsParallelExecution, no, A boolean flag indicating whether this test case may be executed in parallel with other test cases for a given SUT (default is ``true``).
+    @supportsParallelExecution, no, A boolean flag indicating whether this test case may be executed in parallel with other test cases for a given SUT (default is "true").
-    @optional, no, A boolean flag indicating whether this test case is optional (default is ``false``).
+    @optional, no, A boolean flag indicating whether this test case is optional (default is "false").
 Optional test cases may be executed but their results don't count towards a conformance statement's status.
-    @disabled, no, A boolean flag indicating whether this test case is disabled (default is ``false``).
+    @disabled, no, A boolean flag indicating whether this test case is disabled (default is "false").
 Disabled test cases cannot be executed and any existing test results don't count towards a conformance statement's status. metadata, yes, A block containing the metadata used to describe the test case. namespaces, no, An optional set of namespace declarations to define the namespace prefixes used in the test case's expressions. imports, no, An optional set of imports used to load additional resources from the test suite.